Samsung: 2007 slush fund scandal

-Kim Yong-chul published a book 'Thinking about Samsung' in 2010.
+Kim Yong-chul published the book Thinking about Samsung in 2010.
 He wrote detailed accounts of Samsung's behavior and how the company lobbied governmental authorities including the court officials, prosecutors and national tax service officials for transferring Samsung's management rights to Lee Jae-yong.

 Lee Kun-hee's prostitution scandal

+In July 2016, the investigative journal KCIJ-Newstapa released a video which appeared to show Samsung chairman Lee Kun-hee paying a group of prostitutes for sex acts.
+The footage was filmed on five separate occasions between December 2011 and June 2013 both at Lee's residence and a secret rental home.